Now that the Round 1 and Round 2 MBA submission deadlines have passed, you may be wondering if applying in Round 3 is worthwhile.

 Your GMAT/GRE scores, GPA, and experience are strong.

 The executive and part-time MBA programs tend to have a steadier flow of applications and fill their class openings throughout the summer.
-Some full-time programs have higher Round 3 acceptance rates as well.
+Some lower-ranked full-time programs have higher Round 3 acceptance rates as well.

 You are in a unique situation.

 MBA programs accommodate candidates with “exception” circumstances that may have prevented them from applying earlier, such as a military deployment, a sudden or unexpected shift in their career, or a visa issue.
+Don’t make excuses about why you are applying in Round 3.
+However, you may want to explain what kept you from submitting an application earlier in the application cycle.
+Perhaps you were wrapping up a client engagement.
+Or maybe unforeseen circumstances kept you from taking a standardized test and you weren’t able to get another test date until after the Round 2 deadlines.

 To build a strong Round 3 application, keep these strategies in mind: